Ashishpanwar19/phising-url-detection/README.md

-# phising-url-detection with chatpot ui
+# phising attack-url-detection with chatpot ui
 1. Project Objectives

 Goal: To develop a machine learning model that can accurately detect phishing URLs based on patterns and characteristics.